Create Your Own Restaurant Employee Training Checklist

 The hiring manager should:

-- Brief current employee on training timeline and his or her responsibilities
+- Brief the employee on the training timeline and their responsibilities

-- Introduce new hire to an experienced employee
+- Introduce the new hire to an experienced employee

-- Schedule training shifts for the new hire to accompany the current employee on
+- Schedule training shifts for the new hire to accompany an established employee on

 Cover Employee Expectations